reactome/wikidata-exporter/README.md

 Currently the code only supports the Homo sapiens species as it hard codes the 'HSA' entry in the output.

 1. Support all species
-2. Support a reaction that is not a Pathway
+2. Support a reaction that is not a Pathway.
+This is partly done but working on entries for the components
-3. Add partOf and hasPart entries to link pathways
+3. Add partOf and hasPart entries to link pathways- DONE